 To add your Project to the Roadmap, set a due date inside your Workspace.
 Once added, the Project will automatically show up on your Roadmap (with a corresponding Project icon).

 Having multiple projects on your plate can be overwhelming.
 Our Roadmap feature lets you track all moving parts by simply adding due dates to all relevant Projects.
+Keep track of your project schedule to make sure that the results are delivered on time.

 3. Engage Your Audience (Team)